Bhutan: Economy

 This, and a lack of access to the sea, has meant that Bhutan has not been able to benefit from significant trading of its produce.
 Bhutan has no railways, though Indian Railways plans to link southern Bhutan to its vast network under an agreement signed in January 2005.
 Bhutan and India signed a 'free trade' accord in 2008, which additionally allowed Bhutanese imports and exports from third markets to transit India without tariffs.
 Bhutan had trade relations with the Tibet Autonomous Region of China until 1960, when it closed its border with China after an influx of refugees.

 Access to biocapacity in Bhutan is much higher than the world average.
 In 2016, Bhutan had 5.0 global hectares of biocapacity per person within its territory, much more than the world average of 1.6 global hectares per person.
 In 2016 Bhutan used 4.5 global hectares of biocapacity per person—their ecological footprint of consumption.
 This means they use less biocapacity than Bhutan contains.
 As a result, Bhutan is running a biocapacity reserve.

 The industrial sector is currently in a nascent stage.
 Although most production comes from cottage industry, larger industries are being encouraged and some industries such as cement, steel, and ferroalloy have been set up.
 Most development projects, such as road construction, rely on contract labour from neighbouring India.
-Agricultural produce includes rice, chilies, dairy (some yak, mostly cow) products, buckwheat, barley, root crops, apples, and citrus and maize at lower elevations.
+Agricultural produce includes rice, chillies, dairy (some yak, mostly cow) products, buckwheat, barley, root crops, apples, and citrus and maize at lower elevations.
 Industries include cement, wood products, processed fruits, alcoholic beverages and calcium carbide.

 Bhutan has seen recent growth in the technology sector, in areas such as green tech and consumer Internet/e-commerce.
 In May 2012, "Thimphu TechPark" was launched in the capital.
 It incubates startups via the "Bhutan Innovation and Technology Centre" (BITC).